elibroftw/blog.elijahlopez.ca/content/posts/good-food.md

 For dinner, my first time there, I got the half rack of ribs and half pound of wings.
 It came with fries too.
 This dinner was delicious, I was surprised I was able to finish most of it.
 I think it was only two wings and some fries that I could'nt finish which is understandable since I wasn't hungry when I went there.
-I got the Caesar garlic parmesean for the wings seasoning/sauce which is rare in the market (only Sultan's in Burlington offered something like that).
+I got the Caesar garlic parmesean for the wings seasoning/sauce which is rare.

 ### Famoso Neapolitan Pizzeria